tweag/python-monorepo-example/content/blog/2021-09-23-funflow2-intro.md

 its inputs has not changed since a previous pipeline run, work need not be repeated.

-Another property which disinguishes build systems is whether or not they support dynamic dependencies, or those for which the relationships themselves may vary with task output(s).
+Another property which distinguishes build systems is whether or not they support dynamic dependencies, or those for which the relationships themselves may vary with task output(s).
 This property depends on the build systems' approach to modeling graphs of tasks, and in a functional paradigm is determined by whether or not tasks are modeled using monadic effects[^a-la-carte]. `funflow2` uses